severalnines/terraform-provider-ccx/README.md

 `mkdir -p ~/.terraform.d/plugins/severalnines/ccx/1.0/amd64/ && cp terraform-provider-ccx ~/.terraform.d/plugins/severalnines/ccx/1.0/amd64/`

 ## Using the provider

-- Create a provider and a resource file.
-The provider and resource sections may be in one file, see https://github.com/severalnines/terraform-provider-ccx/examples/example_cluster.tf
+Create a provider and a resource file and specify account settings and cluster properties.
+The provider and resource sections may be located in one file, see https://github.com/severalnines/terraform-provider-ccx/examples/example_cluster.tf

+### Create an terraform provider file
 ```
 provider  "ccx" {
 	auth_service_url  =  "https://auth-api.s9s.io"